vxmoney/vxbank/vxbank-api/readme.md

 - we mark the payment intent as completed.
 This automaticaly render all get client report to consider also this new values as part of the total debit.

+## crypto flow
+- we need to know the contract network and contract address
+- contract owner (aka bogdan) needs to
+  - deploy contract
+  - set token fees USDT
+  - toto: continue to update this section of documentation after we have complete integration tests util this point